The academic year will be divided into two terms: I (April - September) and II (October - March).

 If a child is sick during periodic tests, please do not send him/her to the school only to write the test.
 Parents cannot take the child home after the test.
 Once the child is in the school he/she can go back only after the school hours.

-It is important for class 9 and 11 students to pass their final examination to be prompted to the next class.
+It is important for class 9 and 11 students to pass their final examination to be promoted to the next class.
 If they fail, they will be detained.